Cultivating Perfection: Mysticism and Self-transformation in Early Quanzhen Daoism (Brill, 2007)

 Dàodé jīng: A Daoist Contemplative Translation (Square Inch Press, 2024)

 An abridged edition of Louis Komjathy’s landmark Dàodé jīng: A Contextual, Contemplative, and Annotated Bilingual Translation (Square Inch Press, 2023).
 Responding to requests from readers and teachers for an accessible, affordable, and reliable general-audience translation, Dàodé jīng: A Daoist Contemplative Translation distills its more technical predecessor and companion publication.
 The book consists of a new concise and framing introduction, the original bilingual translation, three appendices, and suggestions for further reading.
 Composed and completed at Red Bird Lodge 朱雀舍 (Highland Park, IL).
+(Note that this edition is increasingly being used as the basis of various plagiarized popular versions, specifically by individuals who lack classical Chinese language facility and/or the requisite Daoist religious literacy.)

 Traces of a Daoist Immortal: Chén Tuán 陳摶 of the Western Marchmount (Brill, 2024)